 - Healthcare Organization Theory and Management

 Because of the compact structure of the program, students are admitted once a year in the fall and, typically advance as a cohort through the program.
 Trinity’s Health Care Administration Department has been continuously accredited by the Commission on Accreditation of Healthcare Management Education (CAHME) since 1969, giving graduates an extensive alumni network and a degree that is recognized as rigorous and comprehensive.
-Trinity University is also regionally accredited by the Southern Association of Colleges and Schools.

 University of Scranton

 College Choice Score: 86.7

 Tuition per credit hour: $837